tejuscs/ADBD-Labs/adb-prov-cloud-vmc/adb-prov-cloud-vmc.md

     6. **Choose the license type** you wish to use.
             - Bring your own license: If you choose this option, make sure you have proper entitlements to use for new service instances that you create.
-            - License included: With this choice, the cost of the cloud service includes a license for the Database service
+            - License included: With this choice, the cost of the cloud service includes a license for the Database service.

     7. In the advanced options, you may pick a different timezone than the default UTC.
 You can optionally add a security attribute to control access for your AVMC resource using Zero Trust Packet Routing (ZPR) policies.
 If you want to use tags, add tags by selecting a Tag Namespace, Tag Key, and Tag Value.